quintenm/autocue/README.md

 For use and support with
 Live interviews (for internet) or Presentations

-Version 1.3 alpha
+Version 1.35 alpha

 # Project
-* It's a simple side project, based on a simple idea
+* It's a simple side project, based on a simple idea.
 * This project is an alpha, there can be still bugs, bug-reporting will be appreciated.
-* You can download it, it's free, but please leave somme suggestions for future upgrades
+* You can download it, it's free, but please leave somme suggestions for future upgrades.

 # What it can do
-* Insert text in the highlighted section (Writer)
+* Insert text in the highlighted section (Writer).
-* Display live the entered text in Writer (Reader)
+* Display live the entered text in Writer (Reader).
-* Work in rooms
+* Work in rooms.
-* Switch fast between Writer and Reader
+* Switch fast between Writer and Reader.
-* Set somme customisation, such as Font-family, text-transform, text-weight, hightlighted color, background-color and reading style
+* Set somme customisation, such as Font-family, text-transform, text-weight, hightlighted color, background-color and reading style.
-* Font scales with browser width
+* Font scales with browser width.
-* Save customisation or roomname and reset it, localStorage based
+* Save customisation or roomname and reset it, localStorage based.
-* Keyboard trigger for scrolling or emergency call to writer
+* Keyboard trigger for scrolling or emergency call to writer.
 * Upload txt-file with autocue text for a fast input.
-* View all in Fullscreen mode
+* View all in Fullscreen mode.
+* Supports html and css input.
+* Emergency button to alert everyone with visual text.
+* Control de scrollposition via other devices.

 # What it will do in future
-* Auto insert comments from social media (It would be cool)
+* Auto insert comments from social media (It would be cool).

 # **Hey, for what reason will I use this awesome Autocue**
 * As a presenter of your show you need a good overview of the last minute created questions.
 * As director you need to have a overview with the text and a way to edit those lines while the show is recording.
 * Autocue software is to expensive.
-* Online tool is awesome
+* Online tool is awesome.
-* You can contribute with multiple people
+* You can contribute with multiple people.
 * a Really fast setup.
 * You're dreaming of a way to link your  Facebook live or YouTube live chat with your autocue.
 This is a feature that will active in the future.

-# Somme side notes
+# A side note
-* With every page refresh all the input is lost
+* With every page refresh all the input is lost.

 # Used libraries
 * jQuery v1.12.4